codeforeurope/TagCheckScore/README.md

 =============

 Crowdsourcing application for tagging images.
-A running Version of this Project you can find at http://cityapps.fokus.fraunhofer.de/tcs/
+A running version of this project you can find at http://cityapps.fokus.fraunhofer.de/tcs/

 Install
 -------